-When an employee is called back to work after he/she has completed an assigned shift, the employee shall receive a minimum of two (2) hours of compensation, in the form of pay or CTO at the employees' discretion, accrued at one and one half (1.5) times the employee's hourly rate.
+When an employee is called back to work after he/she has completed an assigned shift, the employee shall receive a minimum of two (2) hours of compensation, in the form of pay or CTO at the employees' discretion, accrued at one and one-half (1.5) times the employee's regular rate of pay.
 Time worked for which the employee is entitled compensation shall include reasonable travel to the worksite.
 Call-back pay shall not apply to situations where the employee has been retained on duty by the employee's supervisor beyond the end of the employee's shift.
-If this occurs, the employee will be paid for all actual hours worked (at one and one half times if exceeding 40-hours within the work week).
+If this occurs, the employee will be paid for all actual hours worked (at one-and one-half times if exceeding 40-hours within the work week).

 Further, this section does not apply if an employee is called either at home or on his/her cellular phone, but is not required to come to work.
-If this occurs, the employee will be paid for all actual hours worked but not less than one quarter (1/4) hour at the overtime rate (one and one half times) except that which would be considered de minimis or insignificant as described by the FLSA such as single/independent call or text resulting in only a brief period of time in duration and not proceeded or repeated with other work related calls.
+If this occurs, the employee will be paid for all actual hours worked but not less than one quarter (1/4) hour at one and one-half (1.5) times the employee's regular rate of pay, except that which would be considered de minimis or insignificant as described by the FLSA such as single/independent call or text resulting in only a brief period of time in duration and not proceeded or repeated with other work related calls.